jamesallardice/Placeholders.js/README.md

 ## Get it!

+The polyfill is available through Bower:

+    bower install placeholders

-Download the polyfill and get a whole load of information and instructions at [our new website][site].
+Alternatively, you can download the polyfill and get a whole load of information and instructions at [our website][site].
 If you're using Ruby on Rails, you can also try out [our gem][gem].

-##Supported Browsers
+## Supported Browsers

 Placeholders.js aims to support the widest range of browsers possible.
 The idea is that you will be able to use the native `placeholder` attribute along with